dm4uz3/sysv-debian/NETWORKING.md

 # Networking on systemd-free Debian

+It's a bit different without systemd, due to
+dependencies, but this guide should educate you
+on how to use the internet on a sysvinit Debian system.

 Step one,
 ## Finding your interface

 This can be done using
 ```
-# ip a
+$ ip a
 ```
 Interfaces look like `enp2s0`, `wlp3s0`, `wls1` and so on
-Most ethernet interfaces start with "e", to connect to
+Most ethernet interfaces start with "e", to connect to the
 internet, you just need to type one command:
 ```
 # dhclient <interface>